rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 `filter-aaaa-on-v4 yes;`

 Finally, skip down to the bottom of the *named.conf* file and add a section for your network.
-Our example is using ourdomain, so sub in what you want to call your lan hosts:
+Our example is using ourdomain, so sub in what you want to call your LAN hosts:

 ```
 # primary forwward and reverse zones